 As well as domestic entries, the festival has attracted entries from the United States, China, Taiwan, Ireland, South Korea, Hong Kong, Thailand, India, Sweden and Russia.
 A number of the films will be making their world premieres in Okinawa.

-Love Police will be among the titles making their world debut; the tale of three unemployed men seeking love is directed by Yoshihiro Sakata.
+Love Police will be among the titles making their world premiere; the tale of three unemployed men seeking love is directed by Yoshihiro Sakata.
 Harvey Keitel stars in the Korean title The Last Godfather, directed by Shim Hyung-rae, and the movie adaptation of Tony Hawks' book Round Ireland With a Fridge - which has the memorable tag line "Some men are born silly, others have silliness thrust upon them" - will also be screened.

 The event will also include, for the first time, the Local Origination Project to encourage budding filmmakers to create a short movie on the theme of "local love."
 The winning title is to be screened on broadcast television in Japan.